Real Estate Mauritius · Westimmo

 Tax profile and current country of residence

-Right scheme: PDS, G+2, Smart City, IHS…
+Suitable scheme: PDS, G+2, Smart City, IHS…

 Property selection

-Access to every developer in Mauritius
+Access to all developers across Mauritius

 No agency fee for the buyer